Cotopaxi volcano (5897 metres) in Ecuador

 German development cooperation with Ecuador

-Germany's development cooperation with Ecuador focuses on the following three core areas:
+Germany’s development cooperation with Ecuador focuses on three core areas:

 Mountain toucan in Yasuní National Park, Ecuador